Eagle 1968 Indy car-by-car histories

 After two years using a Len Terry design, AAR employed Tony Southgate to design the 1968 Indy Eagle.
 Bobby Unser won the 1968 Indianapolis 500 in the Leader Card Racers example, and Dan Gurney and Gordy Johncock won later races in sister cars.

 In the two years since Dan Gurney had created All American Racers in 1966, the company's attractive Eagle Indycars had been highly competitive but had only won a handful of races.
 For 1968, he recruited a young designer from Lola, Tony Southgate, who had worked with Eric Broadley on the development of the Can-Am Lola T70.
 Southgate designed a lower, flatter monocoque, and changed from the Lotus-style rocker-arm suspension used by Len Terry on the earlier Eagles to the outboard springs and wishbone suspension still favoured by Lola and Brabham.
+Gurney said in an interview in June that he considered this the second generation of Eagle after the 1966/67 cars, and that the car was priced at $29,000, less engine.
+It is interesting that the very similar Formula A car cost only $11,000, but Gurney thought they were losing money at that price.

 Five 1968 Eagles were ready in time for the 1968 Indy 500: those of owner Lindsey Hopkins for driver Roger McCluskey (chassis 401), owner Leader Card Racers and crew chief Jud Phillips for Bobby Unser (chassis 402), Tom Friedkin for Jerry Grant (chassis 403), and the two works cars entered at #48 for Dan Gurney (chassis 404) and at #42 for reigning World Champion Denny Hulme (chassis 405).
 Several different engine options were used, with Hopkins and Leader Card opting for the turbo Offy, Gurney's own car being fitted with the stock block Gurney Weslake Ford, Hulme's having the quad-cam Ford V8 Indy engine, and Friedkin risking the unproven turbo Ford.
 All five cars qualified and Unser, Gurney and Hulme finished 1-2-4.
 Gurney was focusing on Formula 1 in 1968, and only appeared at three more Indy races in 1968, two at Mosport Park in June and one at Riverside in December, and won all three of them in his Gurney-Weslake-powered car.

 A sixth car was acquired by Roger Penske (chassis 406), fitted with a 302 ci Chevrolet engine and made its debut in Mark Donohue's hands at Mosport Park in June.
 Bobby Unser rolled his Indy-winning Eagle at Mosport and this was either repaired or replaced with another chassis which Unser then wrecked in a test session at Riverside in December before it had even been painted.
-This monocoque still survives, still showing the serious damage from its Riverside accident, so Leader Card either repaired the Mosport Park monocoque or acquired a new tub which was then built up for Unser to race on road courses in 1969.
+This monocoque still survives, still showing the serious damage from its Riverside accident, so Leader Card either repaired the Mosport Park monocoque or acquired another new tub which was then built up for Unser to race on road courses in 1969.
 In 1970, Leader Card had two 1968 Eagles, one run by AJ Watson for Mike Mosley which the Carl Hungness Yearbook said was the 1968 Indy 500 winner, and one run by Jud Phillips for Unser on road courses, which Hungness said had never been to the Indy 500, so this latter car must be the chassis 407 shown in AAR records as going to Leader Card Racers after the Indy 500.
 The final car shown in AAR records, chassis 408, went to Tom Friedkin.

 Driven by: Roger McCluskey, Wally Dallenbach, John Mahler and Gary Bettenhausen.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 22 recorded races.